-Definition12: Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events
+Definition: Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events

 At the enterprise level, Operational Risk Management has overall responsibility for Operational Risk as a Risk Control Owner in the 2nd line of Defense.
 The broad scope of Operational Risk requires subject matter expertise and specialization in areas such as: ML/TF, Information Technology, Legal etc. These specialized areas are categorized as Operational Risk subtypes.
 The Risk Control Owners responsible for Operational Risk subtypes have the same level of authority and responsibility for setting risk management standards as all other Risk Control Owners.
-They are not subordinated to the Operational Risk Management function.
+They are not subordinated to the Operational Risk Management Function.
 The Operational Risk Management function collaborates with all Risk Control Owners to ensure Risk Management standards are applied consistently.

 OPERATIONAL RISK SUBTYPE DEFINITION 2 ND LINE OWNERSHIP RESPONSIBLE GROUP HEAD 1.
 IT Risk Risk of loss resulting from adverse outcome, damage, loss, violation, failure or disruption associated with the use of or reliance on computer hardware, software, devices, systems, applications and networks.
-Risk Management Group Juan Gabriel "Gabby" Tomas IV 2.
+Risk Management Group Juan Gabriel Tomas IV 2.
 Information Security Risk Risk of loss resulting from information security/cyber security breaches.
-Risk Management Group Juan Gabriel "Gabby" Tomas IV 3.
+Risk Management Group Juan Gabriel Tomas IV 3.
 Business Continuity Risk Risk of loss resulting from a prolonged interruption in business operations.
-Risk Management Group Juan Gabriel "Gabby" Tomas IV 4.
-Regulatory Risk Risk of loss arising from probable mid-stream changes in the regulatory regime affecting current position and/or strategy.
+Risk Management Group Juan Gabriel Tomas IV 4.
+Risk of loss arising from probable mid-stream changes in the regulatory regime affecting current position and/or strategy.
 Regulatory Affairs Group Brent Estrella 5.
 Compliance Risk Current and prospective risk to earnings or capital arising from violations of, or non-conformance with, laws, rules, regulations, prescribed practices, internal policies and procedures, or ethical standards.
 Regulatory Affairs Group Brent Estrella 6.
 ML/TF Risk Risk of loss arising from a covered person's failure to prevent itself from being used as a money laundering site and conduit for the proceeds of unlawful activities as well as financing the act of terrorism.
 Regulatory Affairs Group Brent Estrella 7.
 Fraud Risk Risk of loss resulting from falling victim to activities involving internal and/or external fraud.
-Risk Management Group Juan Gabriel "Gabby" Tomas IV 8.
+Risk Management Group Juan Gabriel Tomas IV 8.
 Legal Risk Risk of loss resulting from uncertainty of legal proceedings that the Bank is currently or expected to be involved in.
 Legal Affairs Group George Gilbert dela Cuesta 9.
 Human Resource Risk Risk of loss arising from non-compliance with the Human Resources policies including Code of Conduct.
-Human Resources Group Rowena "Wen" Subido
+Human Resources Group Rowena Subido 10.
+Third Party Risk Any risk associated with engaging a third party in the context of providing a service or product to a client (the second party).
+It is an umbrella term covering several potential risk types depending on the product or service, the third party and the nature of the engagement / relationship.
+Risk Management Group Juan Gabriel Tomas IV

-12 Basel / BSP Circular 538
+Basel / BSP Circular 538